bbdimitriu/bbdimitriu.github.io/_posts/2023-01-14-early-adventures-zio-land.markdown

     })(container => ZIO.succeed(container.stop()))
   }
 ```
-In fact `ZIO.acquireRelease` and the other [resource management](https://zio.dev/reference/resource/scope) features are themselves very powerful constructs.
+In fact, `ZIO.acquireRelease` and the other [resource management](https://zio.dev/reference/resource/scope) features are themselves very powerful constructs.

 Here are some "gotchas" that tripped me for a while until I understood how things should work:

 ### Using [ZIO.provideSomeLayer](https://javadoc.io/static/dev.zio/zio_3/2.0.5/zio/ZIO.html#provideSomeLayer-fffff1e1) or [Spec.provideSomeLayer](https://javadoc.io/doc/dev.zio/zio-test_3/latest/zio/test/Spec.html#provideSomeLayer-5d8)
-Sometimes you don't want to provide all your environment dependency "at the end of the world" (i.e. at the root of your application) and you need to split your environment so that some of it is provided in one place and the rest of it in another place.
+Sometimes you don't want to provide all your environment dependency "at the end of the world" (i.e., at the root of your application) and you need to split your environment so that some of it is provided in one place and the rest of it in another place.
 I couldn't find many examples of how this should be used, but as usually you can find the ultimate information in the API docs.

 This was the case when I was writing a test suite where all the tests were supposed to share a set of layers, but also each test had its own layers that needed to be provided.
 Something like this: